Gordon Patrick

 Gordon Marlborough Patrick (9 November 1897 - 14 January 1964) was a New Zealand cricketer who played for Otago.

 Patrick was born at Christchurch in 1897.
 He made a single first-class appearance for the team during the 1918–19 season in a match against Southland.
 He scored two runs in the first innings and recorded a duck in the second.
-He is also known to have played for a Waikato side against the touring England Test team in February 1930.
+He is also known to have played for a Waikato team against the touring England Test team in February 1930.

 Professionally Patrick worked as a dental technician.
 He died in 1964 at Wellington.